tirthpatel05/Vorto-Algorithmic-Challenge/README.md

 Usage:

-To use the program, save it as vrp_solver.py and run it with the input file as an argument:
+To use the program, save it as vrp_solution.py and run it with the input file as an argument:

-    python vrp_solver.py input.txt
+    python vrp_solution.py <name_of_input_file>

 The program will print the assignments for each driver and then print the total cost at the end.